Actalis-CA/CP-CPS/CPS/temp/CPS_TLS.md

 Subscribers should not use certificates trusted for the web in contexts where there is no such need (e.g., on private networks), especially where a quick replacement of certificates is not viable.

-Subscribers and relying parties should keep in mind that any certificates _trusted_ by the browsers must comply with all requirements of all applicable browser _root policies_ , including the revocation periods recalled in section 4.9.1 of this CPS.
+Subscribers and relying parties should keep in mind that any certificates trusted by the browsers must comply with all requirements of all Browsers’ root programs and policies, including the revocation periods recalled in section 4.9.1 of this CPS.

 ## 1.5 POLICY ADMINISTRATION